Marcel Lüske

 Marcel Lüske (Amsterdam, Netherlands 23 March 1953) is a Dutch professional poker player.
 He finished 10th in the 2004 WSOP Main Event.
-Lüske encourages the development of younger poker players and has mentored professional players Noah Boeken, David Williams, Kirill Gerasimov and Patrik Antonius.
+Lüske is a mentor to and encourages the development of younger poker players.

 Early life

 Lüske's father was a butcher and a boxer, and he named Marcel after his favorite French pugilist, Marcel Cerdan.
 He grew up in the Netherlands, where he wanted to be a singer, but he ended up at the center of his country's government, The Hague, working for customs.
 He moved on to working in a nightclub, owning a bar in the Amsterdam marketplace, and opening a card club in Antwerp, Belgium.
 As a hobby, he and his brothers picked up five-card stud and played in their downtime at the market.
 Lüske's card skills among the local vendors led them to suggest him to enter a $1,000 buy-in tournament in Prague.
 As a result of his successful playing, he won over $40,000 and turned professional.
 He began flying from city to city to play poker, earning himself the nickname "The Flying Dutchman".